Maternal Grandparents – William James Walker and Lydia Fanny Walker (nee. Stoker)

 As both my paternal grandfather Henry Littlewood and his wife Annie had died before I was born in 1932, I knew very little about them.
 I never remember seeing a photograph of either of them in our house.
 They were virtually never referred to by my parents and seemed to have left little impact on the Littlewood family as it was in the Thirties.

 For most of Henry Littlewood’s working life there was no radio – regular broadcasts did not start in the UK until 1922.
-The telephone was not developed by Alexander Graham Bell until 1876 and not everyone had a telephone in their home even in the Thirties when I was a child.
+The telephone was not developed by Alexander Graham Bell until 1876 and I recall not everyone had a telephone in their home even in the Thirties.
 Many families used a local public telephone box.
 So during the early part of the Twentieth century the telegram was still a very important means of rapid communication.

 John Littlewood (1828-1900).

 Our paternal great-grandfather, another John Littlewood, was born in Leeds and lived at 1 Elmwood Street in North West Leeds.
 He married Hannah Littlewood (Nee.
 Hatfield 1829-1911) and they had only two children – Henry my grandfather (1858-1927), described above, and Frederick (1854-1900) who was a clerk cashier and about whom I have no information.

 John Littlewood was also involved with communications and for fifty years from 1842 worked at the Yorkshire Post newspaper in Leeds.
 He was described as a “printer’s compositor”.
 Apparently the printer’s compositor arranged individual metal letters of type by hand for printing newspapers or magazines; from 1886 the letters could be keyed in using a Linotype machine.
 On his retirement John Littlewood was given an impressive pocket watch in hallmarked silver which bears the following inscription